 APA is a very accurate way to achieve polar alignment with your Paramount and TheSkyX.

-Make sure you have the latest version and build of TSX, version 10.5 build 10305 is the current full installer for Windows and version 10.5 build 11444 is the current full installer for Mac.
-There is also a daily build from 07 December 2018, 12034 for Windows and (08 Dec 2018) 12033 for Mac.
-The #’s link to the SB site and if there is a newer build you will see it.
-Note: You have to be a registered user of the SB forums and have a valid TSX subscription to download the software from the SB site.
+There is also a daily build from 14 January 2022, 13243 for Windows which is a 32 and 64 bit download.
+The mac daily build as of 26 January 2022 is 13264.
+The build numbers link to the SB site and if there is a newer build you will see it (check the change log for the current build as it is not noted on the download).
+Again Note: You have to be a registered user of the SB forums and have a valid TSX subscription to download the software from the SB site.
 Using the latest daily build is recommended.

 The wizard can be found under the Tools menu.